ndevlin/final-project/README.md

 - I will primarily be referencing materials from this class, specifically the slides and Adam's shader toys.

 ### Design:
 - I don't think my project lends itself to a free-body diagram, so i will describe the design verbally.
 Each feature will build upon the last feature.
 I will have to look into how fast the features can run together, since all of the features added together could make the program very slow.
 As a result, I may add user controls to turn features on and off, thereby allowing the user to see each feature, but still having a reasonable FPS.
-Additionally, I might have a feature that allow the user to freeze the camera and render, taking away some of the realtime functionality, but allowing the user to see all features layered together in the scene
+Additionally, I might have a feature that allows the user to freeze the camera and render, taking away some of the realtime functionality, but allowing the user to see all features layered together in the scene

 ### Timeline: